-Quarries also pose a threat to natural landscapes.
+Quarries also pose a threat to natural landscapes as they results in generation of a number of pollutant forms.
 It is not just an impact on the physical features of the land, but the vibrations caused by the drilling and explosives used can cause various health risks and render the land unsuitable for use or habitation.
+Operations of such heavy machinery also results in noise pollution.
 It also contributes to air pollution with the large amount of dust and gravel released into the air every day.
 The unchecked cutting of land and stones from hills encourages soil erosion and landslides.

 Although often overlooked agriculture too leads to land degradation.
 Farming the same crop on a plot of land can lead to a loss of fertility.
-Crop rotation can help to improve the soil quality, but it is not commonly followed leading to a gradual decrease in the produce from the land.
-The use of chemicals in farming as fertilizers or pesticides often leaves behind harmful chemical residues that can in time find a way in to the food chain.
+Crop rotation can help to improve the soil quality and conserve natural resources, but it is not commonly followed leading to a gradual decrease in the produce from the land.
+The use of chemicals in farming as fertilizers or pesticides often leaves behind toxic chemical residues that can in time find a way in to the food chain and also results in polluted water.
 Apart from this overgrazing on a pasture land can lead to its gradual loss of vegetation and fertility.

 Deforestation is a known cause of land degradation.
 The cutting or felling of trees leads to the loosening of soil which aggravates soil erosion.
 That deforestation leads to loss of habitat for numerous animals and the extinction of many animal and plant species.

-Atmospheric degradation is caused by air pollution and it is the main contributor to the environmental issues that is leading to global warming.
-The increasing air pollution has led to various health risks including climatic changes all over the planet.
+Atmospheric degradation is caused by air pollution and it is the main contributor to the environmental issues that is leading to global warming and greenhouse gas emission.
+The increasing air pollution has led to health effect environmental problem all over the planet.
 The impact of air pollution has a chain reaction causing the breakdown of other ecosystems as well.